KahiniWadhawan/Big-Neuron/analytics/analytics.md

 	easy_install --upgrade watson-developer-cloud

-Step 2 - Create Bluemix account to get service_username and service_password and
+Step 2 - Create Bluemix account to get service_username and service_password.
+Once you log-in you will be redirected to a dashboard > Services & APIs > Tone Analyzer > Create Beta > Service credentials (secret keys)